-The site's menu lists News, Arts & Culture, Identity, Tech, Health, and Opinion, but the range of titles gives a better glimpse on the suitability of content for each class.
-From mild, middle school fare like "What If You Ruled the School Dress Code" to something you'll probably want to preface like "Black People: You Don't Have to Watch Sad Things" to things that might have you answering parents calls like "Why Are Millennials Having Less Sex."
+The site's menu lists News, Arts & Culture, Identity, Tech, Health, and Opinion, but the range of article titles gives a better glimpse of the suitability of content for each class.
+From mild, middle school fare like "What If You Ruled the School Dress Code?" to something you'll probably want to preface, like "Black People: You Don't Have to Watch Sad Things," to things that might have you answering parents' calls, like "Why Are Millennials Having Less Sex?"
 Basically, it's key that teachers select and contextualize content as necessary.
 If students like what they read, watch, or hear on the site, they might also be inspired to contribute.
 Thankfully, YR Media thrives on collaboration and invites young journalists to join the team, even giving tips and tools on how to do so.

 Students can build skills by thinking critically about the content they consume on YR Media.
 With teacher support, students can use YR Media's articles, videos, and podcasts to practice digital literacy.
 The youth-created content -- attuned to different cultures and perspectives -- has a hard-to-find authenticity that'll speak to students.
 And by watching, reading, and listening to YR Media's resources, students get more than just insight into what's going on in the world.
 The site provides a model for creative, politically engaged media production that'll hopefully encourage students to contribute their own voices.
 And that's where the DIY guides come in; they can help connect the product to the process.
 Good reporting on sensitive issues doesn't just happen, and these guides help make that point with handy infographics and samples.
 The visually friendly tutorials give students a crash course on important industry issues like tone, technique, accuracy, and ethics.